microsoft/Partner-Center-Connector/README.md

 # Partner Center Connector
 Since it is not supported for a partner to redirect a Microsoft online cloud customer to their multi-tenant infrastructure either for federation or synchronization this sample was developed.
-It is a management agent and metaverse extension for Microsoft Identity Manager 2016, that leverages the Partner Center API to synchronize customer and users to the partner's infrastructure.
+It is a management agent and metaverse extension for Microsoft Identity Manager, that leverages the Partner Center API to synchronize customer and users to the partner's infrastructure.
 With this sample and Active Directory Federation Services (ADFS) it is possible to utilize the objects in the multi-tenant directory for authorization and Azure AD for authentication.